-Microsoft Edge for Android revealed, Arrow Launcher renamed Microsoft Launcher
+Microsoft Launcher now available on Android, Edge browser preview goes live

+In addition, the renamed Microsoft Launcher for Android is no longer in closed beta and can be downloaded from the Google Play Store as well.
+If you still have the older Arrow launcher you will migrated to the new Microsoft Launcher app over time.

-The Microsoft Edge web browser, which made its debut with the launch of Windows 10, is breaking out from its home and landing on Android and iOS.
+Original post (10/5): The Microsoft Edge web browser, which made its debut with the launch of Windows 10, is breaking out from its home and landing on Android and iOS.
 Microsoft made that somewhat surprising announcement today, and also revealed that it has renamed its older Arrow Launcher for Android, which first launched in 2015; it’s now called the Microsoft Launcher.

 Microsoft is allowing members of its Windows Insider program the first shot at checking out the Edge browser for Android and iOS.
 Insiders can also get early builds of Windows 10 before they are released to the public.
 The good news is that anyone can be a member of the Windows Insiders program and you can sign up at Microsoft’s website.

-Note: Update (10/12): The Android preview version of the Microsoft Edge web browser is now available for anyone to download from the Google Play Store.
-Keep in mind this app is technically labeled as “unreleased” so you might encounter some bugs while running it.